ryanpag3/rosco/commands/announce.md

 Announcements allow you to schedule messages to be sent in the future.

 Don't forget, you can configure your timezone with `/timezone` for the best user experience.

+**important:** In order for this functionality to work correctly, the bot must have permission to send messages to the channel announcing *to*.

 ## `create` - Create an announcement